tomimick/restpie3/README.md

 The server has built-in little [introspection](#screenshot) for listing the available APIs as a HTML page.
-You just declare, implement and document the API methods normally with the Flask decorators, docstrings and the methods will be automatically listed at [localhost:8100/api/list](http://localhost:8100/api/list).
+You just declare, implement and document the API methods normally with the Flask decorator, docstrings and the methods will be automatically listed at [localhost:8100/api/list](http://localhost:8100/api/list).
 This is a neat way to document your server API.
 You can decide whether you want to disable this